Keeping safe at school and educational settings

-Practical measures will be in place in our schools to make sure we are all helping to reduce the spread of Covid-19, including:
+Practical measures are in place in our schools and educational settings to make sure we are all helping to reduce the spread of Covid-19, including:

 - thorough hand and respiratory hygiene will be observed – such as regular hand washing, sneezing into a tissue and binning it and making sure children and staff who do feel ill with any of the recognised symptoms of Covid-19 know that they are required to stay at home and get tested

-- a thorough local outbreak management plan in place for South Gloucestershire (we are in regular contact with school leaders to ensure they are fully supported should any cases in our schools be confirmed)
+- a thorough local outbreak management plan in place for South Gloucestershire (we are in regular contact with school leaders and educational settings to ensure they are fully supported should any cases be confirmed)

-- arrangements for arriving and going home, particularly for reception children and those starting new schools in September (your school should contact you directly)
+- arrangements for arriving and going home (your school or educational setting should contact you directly)

 What we are doing to provide support

-We are calling this safe return to school #southglosconnect and it has the full commitment of all our school leaders.
+We are calling the safe return to school and educational settings #southglosconnect.
 It is based on the understanding that anxious children will need more support to help them settle back in and learn effectively.

-Our schools will be using a range of resources to explore children’s social and emotional needs, helping them to reconnect with learning and each other.
+Our schools and educational settings will be using a range of resources to explore children’s social and emotional needs, helping them to reconnect with learning and each other.
 This includes resources for children with complex and special educational needs and disabilities.

 Children and young people will benefit from targeted support, specifically those who have been through traumatic lockdown experiences such as loss.
 There are also resources that will meet the needs of children who may have thrived in lockdown, so that they have the opportunity to continue to flourish.